• Skip to primary navigation

 These Healthy Dark Chocolate Brownies are super moist and chocolatey and have no refined sugar or refined flour!

-As you can tell, I love brownies.
+I love brownies.

 But, for some really annoying and unknown reason, Dustin and I could never perfect a good brownie recipe.
-Our brownies would always fall short — be it too crunchy, not chocolatey, too cakey, or too dry.
+Our brownies would always fall short -- be it too crunchy, not chocolatey, too cakey, or too dry.

 This saddened me because, as we have established, I love brownies.

-So, you can imagine my joy when one day, we finally perfected this healthy dark chocolate brownie recipe.
-Because you know, for me it’s all about enjoying the food but also making it as good for you as can be.
+So, you can imagine my joy when, one day, we finally perfected this healthy dark chocolate brownie recipe.
+Because you know, for me it's all about enjoying the food but also making it as good for you as can be.

-I am super-thrilled to announce these brownies are absolutely amazing.
-They are moist, dark chocolatey, chewy – yet crunchy – goodness.
+I am super thrilled to announce these brownies are absolutely amazing.
+They are moist, dark chocolatey, chewy - yet crunchy - goodness.
 They are everything a brownie should and aspires to be.
-And, in addition to this brownie recipe being totally deliciously awesome, it’s also super easy to make.
+And, in addition to this brownie recipe being totally deliciously awesome, it's also super easy to make.

 They are literally in the oven and making your house smell like yummy goodness within less than 15 minutes.